RikGr/blog/_posts/2022-12-01-Observability-with-Azure-Managed-Grafana.md

 With the new Azure Managed Grafana offering it becomes very easy to start using Grafana.
 The most important assets are:

-- Usability: Quickly setup good looking dashboards with lots of choice in visualizations.
+- Usability: Quickly setup good looking dashboards with lots of choice in visualizations
 - Bring together multiple data sources, also from outside of Azure (i.e. Azure DevOps)
-- Not only vizualize but also dive into the data by quering realtime logging and metrics
+- Not only visualize but also dive into the data by querying realtime logging and metrics from multiple data sources
-- Large community with lots of dashboard templates
+- Large community with lots of dashboard templates to quickly be up to speed
-- Integrate dashboarding in your DevOps way of working by deploying dashboards as code using CI/CD tooling
+- Integrate dashboards in your DevOps way of working by deploying dashboards as code using CI/CD tooling

-We then show a basic setup of how to run dashboards-as-code using a DevOps Pipeline and tell more about the cost aspect of this offering
+We then show a basic setup of how to run dashboards-as-code using a DevOps Pipeline and tell more about the cost aspect of this offering.

 **Conlusion**